nankita245/Playwright-API-UI-Framework/README.md

 ## 📌 What Is This Framework Testing?

-This framework automates the **Sauce Demo e-commerce application** — a standard SDET benchmark app covering real-world user workflows including login, product browsing, cart management, and checkout.
-It demonstrates production-ready automation patterns applicable to any web + API stack.
+This framework automates the **Sauce Demo e-commerce application** and **Restful Booker API** for API validation.
+It covers key end-to-end user workflows such as authentication, product browsing, cart management, and checkout, along with API operations including booking creation, retrieval, update, and deletion.
+The framework demonstrates production-ready automation practices, reusable design patterns, and scalable architecture that can be applied across modern web and API testing projects.

 **Automated Coverage:**
 - 🔐 Authentication flows (valid/invalid login, session reuse)